 Although Small Groups only exist in first year, the people in your group will be a great network throughout law school and your friends for life.
 We encourage you to spend as much time as a group as possible – dinners, virtual study sessions and more!
 So, start early and be sure to make the most of O-Week with your new group.

-You will be assigned a locker on September 8th as well.
-Feel free to store your new books in your new lockers!
+You will be assigned to a locker on September 7th as well, so feel free to store your new books in your new lockers!

 In first year, all 1L students take the same core courses taught by a variety of professors.
 In upper years, you are free to choose your courses.
 Be open-minded about all of your first-year classes as you may be surprised about the areas that interest you!
 Below you will find how the academic year is organized.

 The Fall term lasts until the December holidays.
 You will take 6 courses in the Fall term of your first year.
 Five of these courses last all year: Constitutional Law, Contract Law, Criminal Law, Property Law, and Tort Law.
 Of these 5 courses, you will take one exclusively with your Small Group.
 These courses will have a midterm exam in December, worth 20%-30% of your final mark.
 Given the relatively low weighting of the midterm, there’s no need to stress: even if you do poorly, you can absolutely make up for it on your final exam!
 That being said, make sure to study hard and take your December exams seriously.
 These exams are a great opportunity to diagnose any areas where you can improve, in order to help you prepare for finals.

 The sixth core course of your first semester is Legal Research, Writing and Advocacy, or LRWA.
 You will take this course throughout the Fall term, and focus on it exclusively in January.
 The Fall term of LRWA consists of writing case briefs, comparing and analyzing cases and writing a short legal memorandum.
 Large group sessions of LRWA will be taken with your entire 1L class and will be supplemented with Small Group LRWA sessions.